ZaichieXD/KWG_Prediction/README.md

    * Sales model focuses on seasonality, trends, and promotional influences.

 How to install:
-  &nbsp; Clone the repository
+  &nbsp; Install Python 3.12.7, Latest version python does not have tensorflow on pip &nbsp; Clone the repository
   &nbsp; ``` git clone https://github.com/ZaichieXD/KWG_Prediction ```